wix-incubator/node-workshop/02-exercises/01-db-warmup/README.md

 # Exercise #1 - Write the db module
-In this exercise, you will be writing the database module that will be used by the server to store and manipulate the todos.
+In this exercise, you will be writing oen function (addTodo) in the database module that will be used by the server to store and manipulate the todos.

-Given the nature of the workshop, we will be using a simple file to store the data, and won't be giving any thought whatsoever to concurrency: each function in the module will read the file, manipulate the todos, and then write it.
+Given the nature of the workshop, we will be using a simple file to store the data, and won't be giving any thought whatsoever to concurrency: the addTodo function in the module will read the file, add a todo to the arrays of todos, and then write it back.

 (This would _never_ pass in real code, but it's OK for a workshop.
 Also, error handling is completely ignored and errors will be passed